Welsh and Celtic Studies/Astudiaethau Cymreig a Cheltaidd (MA)

 In Part 1, students will follow three core modules and complete the following assessments:

-- Academic and Professional Research (40 credits) - presenting a seminar paper, work experience and planning a research project
+- Academic and Professional Research (40 credits) - seminar paper presentation, work experience report and research project outline

 - 1 subject of your choice related to Welsh and Celtic Studies (40 credits) - critical review (2,000 words) + essay (6,000 words)